thiswillbeyourgithub/Voice2Anki/README.md

 - ### Urgent
 - add a tab with the documentation inside
     - starts from the problem
+    - then explain why V2A exists
+    - then introduce features naturally
 - switch to gradio 5
     - https://github.com/gradio-app/gradio/issues/9463
 - make easy to install via pypi / stop using requirements